Skip to main content

 • October: Fantasy Fest is Key West’s 10-day carnival and the one can’t-miss annual event.
 It’s loud, wild, and very close to a bacchanal where (almost) anything goes.
 Make your travel plans early and be prepared to pay a hefty premium for hotels and just about everything else.

 • November: For almost four decades, the Super Boat Annual Key West World Championship has been one of the world’s premier powerboat racing events.
 Spectators crowd at Fort Zachary Taylor State Park and Key West harbor to watch more the top contenders race at more than 100 mph.
-The following week sees the Key West Film Festival which features the best in independent cinema for offbeat foreign, LGBT, and documentary films, plus Florida-centric movie premieres as well.
+The following week sees the Key West Film Festival, which features the best in independent cinema for offbeat foreign, LGBT, and documentary films, plus Florida-centric movie premieres as well.
 It’s a full-featured event with a huge kick-off party, exclusive screenings, and an awards gala.

 Where to stay

 In terms of overnight accommodations, Key West has something for everyone.
 There are hotels, Airbnb’s, and mom-and-pop places such as you might see on the series Bloodline for rent in Key West.
-Thing is, there’s only so much real estate, as anyone who visits can tell you, it can be expensive.
+The thing is, there’s only so much real estate, as anyone who visits can tell you, it can be expensive.
 Book your lodging far in advance of your trip to get the best rate.

 Eden House

-People grilling at Eden House.
+People grilling at Eden House

 Eden House

 For locally flavored accommodations, it’s hard to beat Eden House.
-It was Key West’s first hotel and, even after several renovations, it retains the island’s charming, bohemian-meets-Colonial vibe.
-It’s ‘boutique’ in every sense of the word – the sort of place where check-in beers are complimentary and every guest is guaranteed a hammock.
+It was Key West’s first hotel, and even after several renovations, it retains the island’s charming, bohemian-meets-Colonial vibe.
+It’s ‘boutique’ in every sense of the word — the sort of place where check-in beers are complimentary and every guest is guaranteed a hammock.

-• Nearest Airport: Key West International Airport
+• Nearest airport: Key West International Airport

 • Time: 14 minutes